Volkswagen Settlement - South Dakota Mitigation Trust

 10. Matching funds for projects eligible under the federal Diesel Emission Reduction Act (DERA)

-The court has approved a Trustee who will be responsible for administering the Trust and approving plans proposed by beneficiaries, but no Trust Agreement has yet been finalized between the court and the Trustee.
-The Trust Agreement must be finalized, establishing the Trust Effective Date.
-Once the Trust Effective Date has been set, a timeline begins for each state to take the required actions to qualify to receive funds.
-Within 60 days of the Trust Effective Date, South Dakota must submit a Certification Form in electronic format and by mail, signed by the Governor, explaining how South Dakota qualifies to be a Beneficiary under the Trust.
-If no one objects to South Dakota's request for certification, the Trustee can grant the request and designate South Dakota as a Beneficiary.
-The proposed agreement requires Beneficiaries to submit a Beneficiary Mitigation Plan to the Trustee no later than 30 days prior to submitting its first funding request.
-South Dakota will solicit input from the public as the State develops its Beneficiary Mitigation Plan.
+The court has approved a Trustee who will be responsible for administering the Trust.
+The State and Tribe Trust Agreements have been executed by the settling parties and filed with the court.
+As a result of this filing, the Trust Effective Date has been set to October 2, 2017.
+The Trust Effective Date kicked off the timeline for each state to take the required actions to qualify to receive funds.
+Within 60 days of the Trust Effective Date, South Dakota needed to submit a Certification Form in electronic format and by mail, signed by the Governor, explaining how South Dakota qualifies to be a Beneficiary under the Trust.
+This form was submitted November 21, 2017.
+On January 29, 2018, South Dakota was designated as a beneficiary to the State Trust.
+The Notice of Availability of Mitigation Action Funds was submitted to the federal agencies on February 8, 2018.

 On August 16, 2018, a public hearing was held by the Board of Minerals and Environment (BME) to hear additional testimony before finalizing and approving the beneficiary mitigation plan.
 There were no changes made and the approved beneficiary mitigation plan was submitted to the Trustee.